Tips for Keeping Kids Safe

-Situation: Children have increased and unexplained absences from school.
+Situation: Kids have increased and unexplained absences from school.

 Solution: Work with school to ascertain what is happening and cooperate with the school so you can find your child immediately in an unexplained absence.

-Situation: Children are bringing home new cell phones as gifts from a new friend.
+Situation: Kids are bringing home new cell phones as gifts from a new friend.

 Solution: Find out where the cell phones came from, confiscate them, and contact authorities if necessary.

 Situation: Girls, especially teens with a new boyfriend who may be several years older